Self-Paced and Self-Corrective Masked Prediction for Movie Trailer Generation: Model Architecture

 At the $l$-th layer, the hidden representation $\mathbf{h}^{(l)}\in\mathcal{R}^{T\times D}$ is updated as:

 where $\text{MSA}(\cdot)$ denotes a multi-head self-attention mechanism formulated as:

 where $R_\theta$ represents the rotary positional embedding matrix~\cite{su2024roformer} to encode relative positions, and $W_Q$, $W_K$ and $W_V$ are learnable matrices.
-The feed-forward network (FFN) uses a gated SiLU activation with a linear expansion and projection:
+The feed-forward network (FFN) takes $\mathbf{z}=\text{RMSNorm}(\mathbf{h}'^{(l)})$ as input and applies a gated SiLU activation with a linear expansion and projection:

 where $\text{Linear}_{\text{up}}$: $\mathbb{R}^{D}\rightarrow\mathbb{R}^{2D}$, and $\text{Linear}_{\text{out}}$: $\mathbb{R}^{2D}\rightarrow\mathbb{R}^{D}$.
 Referring to~\cite{nie2025large}, our model replaces standard layer normalization with RMS normalization: